-Time Frame: Ongoing, as projects are processed through the Planning Building and per year) to expand housing mobility opportunities for lower- and moderateincome households.
+Time Frame: Ongoing, as projects are processed through the Planning Building and hearings to consider amendments to the ordinance in 2024.

+Transportation and Community Development Department(s).
+Hold public per year) to expand housing mobility opportunities for lower- and moderateincome households.